Beaumont-Hamel Newfoundland Memorial: The Danger Tree

 The Danger Tree had been part of a clump of trees located about halfway into No Man's Land and had originally been used as a landmark by a Newfoundland Regiment trench raiding party in the days before the Battle of the Somme.
 British and German artillery bombardments eventually stripped the tree of leaves and left nothing more than a shattered tree trunk.
 During the Newfoundland Regiment's infantry assault, the tree was once again used as a landmark, where the troops were ordered to gather.
 The tree was a highly visible landmark for the German artillery and the site proved to be a location where the German shrapnel was particularly deadly.
 As a result, the regiment suffered a large concentration of casualties around the tree.
-A replica representation of the twisted tree now stands at the spot.
+A replica representation of the twisted tree has been placed at the spot; in 2026, the day before the 110th anniversary of the start of the battle, a new replica built at Memorial University of Newfoundland, using photographs of the original tree and made with longer lasting materials, was unveiled in a ceremony at the site.

 Visitors Centre

 There is a Visitors' Centre which exhibits the historical and social circumstances of Newfoundland at the beginning of the 20th century and traces the history of the Royal Newfoundland Regiment and some of its personalities.
 A Memorial room within the Centre houses a copy of the Newfoundland Book of Remembrance, along with a bronze plaque listing the Battle Honours won by the Royal Newfoundland Regiment.
 The centre also incorporates the administrative offices and site archive.
 Canadian student guides based at the site are available to provide guided tours or explain particular facets of the battlefield and the Newfoundland involvement.